Understanding Tongue Tie and Breastfeeding

 -

 Sometimes, what looks like a tongue-tie is actually related to other issues like body tension, torticollis, or oral motor coordination.
-These can often be addressed with positioning, bodywork, or time as your baby grows.

 -